Rogue Valley AVA

 The Rogue Valley AVA is an American Viticultural Area located in southern Oregon.
 The federal government approved this appellation in 1991.
 It is entirely contained within the larger Southern Oregon AVA and includes the drainage basin of the Rogue River and several tributaries, including the Illinois River, the Applegate River, and Bear Creek.
 Most wineries in the region are found in the valleys formed by one of these three tributaries, rather than along the Rogue River itself.
-The region is 70 mi wide by 60 mi long (most of the land within the AVA capable of producing high quality wine is not currently used for grape cultivation); there are fewer than 20 wineries with only 1100 acre planted.
+The region is 70 mi wide by 60 mi long (most of the land within the AVA capable of producing high-quality wine, is not currently used for grape cultivation); there are fewer than 20 wineries with only 1100 acre planted.
 Each river valley has a unique terroir, and grows different varieties of grapes.
 Overall, however, this region is the warmest and driest of Oregon's wine-growing regions.

 Applegate Valley AVA

 The Applegate Valley AVA, established in 2000, is the only sub-AVA in the Rogue Valley AVA.
 The Applegate River flows through the town of Applegate and near the city of Jacksonville, which was the location of Oregon's first winery (the winery has been restored and re-opened as Valley View Winery).
 This region contains vineyards at altitudes ranging from 1000 ft to 1500 ft above sea level, and is warmer and drier than the Illinois Valley to the west, but less so than the Bear Creek Valley to the east.
-Grapes that thrive here include Merlot, Cabernet Sauvignon, Syrah, Chardonnay and Zinfandel, with Cabernet and Merlot being the dominant varietals.
+Grapes that thrive here include Merlot, Cabernet Sauvignon, Syrah, Chardonnay and Zinfandel, with Cabernet Sauvignon and Merlot being the dominant varietals.